General Class Policies

 All CSU students are required to be in regular communication with their instructors via their CSU email account.
 Use only your CSU email account to communicate academic information to your instructor.

-Dates that you will be required to bring your laptop to class will be listed on the Schedule page of the online syllabus.
+Dates that you will be required to bring your laptop to class will be listed on the Schedule page of the syllabus.

 Computer Skill Prerequisites